🏆 Expert Picks

 | Faucet | 2–4 GPM |

 ⚠️ Keep in mind: Filters with broader contaminant removal tend to have lower flow rates.
-For example, the Aquasana EQ-1000 prioritizes chemical reduction but tops out at 7 GPM, while the Kind E-1000 flows up to 15 GPM — better for higher water demand but with fewer filtration stages.
+The Aquasana EQ-1000 prioritizes chemical reduction but tops out at 12 GPM, while the Kind E-1000 flows up to 15 GPM with fewer filtration stages.

 - Make sure all indoor faucets are turned off.

-- Take a 5-gallon bucket and place it under your outdoor spigot.
+- Place a 5-gallon bucket under your outdoor spigot.

-- Turn on the water and time how long it takes to fill the bucket.
+- Turn on the water and time how long it takes to fill.

-- Use the chart below to estimate your system’s GPM.
+- Use the chart below to find your GPM.

 |---|---|---|---|